Glossary

 Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA)

-BAPCPA is a disclosure of rules regarding bankruptcy and debt counseling that apply to debtors, creditors, lawyers, debt relief agencies and petition preparers.
-This act helped to amend the 1968 Truth in Lending act.
+BAPCPA is a federal law that establishes disclosure requirements and rules regarding bankruptcy procedures, debt counseling, and creditor rights that apply to debtors, creditors, attorneys, debt relief agencies, and petition preparers.
+This act amended the Truth in Lending Act (TILA) of 1968 to provide enhanced consumer protections and strengthen bankruptcy regulations.

 Base Rating Table (BRT)